-Past Commander-in-Chief Ireland: We will try to get our Commander-in-Chief here to talk to you this afternoon too, and some of the others interested in this organization movement that are unfortunately not represented here this morning.
+Past Commander-in-Chief Ireland: We will try to get our Commander-in-Chief here to talk to you this afternoon too ment that are unfortunately not represented here this morning.

-Junior Vice Commander-in-Chief Bubb moved to adjourn to two o'clock this afternoon.
+Junior Vice Commander in Chief Bubb moved to adjourn to two o'clock this afternoon.
 Carried.